unccd/Prais4-reporting-manual/SO1.md

 - global land cover derived from the latest ESA CCI-LC dataset.

 Parties opting to use an alternative source of national data may enter the relevant national annual values in table SO1-1.T4.
-Parties should click on the “National Data” button above the tables in order to edit the tables.
+Parties should click on the “National Data” button above the table in order to edit the table.
 Basic metadata, as outlined in Annex II, for the datasets to be used should be provided in the Data Sources form that opens when “Edit Data Sources” is selected.

-Two additional datasets are available at 30m spatial resolution and potentially useful for Small Island Developing States (SIDS) reporting:
+Two additional datasets are available at 30m spatial resolution and are potentially useful for Small Island Developing States (SIDS) reporting:

 - The Global Land Analysis and Discovery (GLAD) land cover (available for years 2000, 2005, 2010, 2015 and 2020)
 - The GLC_FCS30D land cover (available every five years from 1985 to 2000, then annually up to 2022)